apranger/degenerates/2017 Information.md

 ### Offseason Trades
   - David T trades 1.07 and 2.07 to Bob in exchange for 1.08 and Brandin Cooks
   - Bob N trades 1.07 and 3.08 to Josh H in exchange for Delanie Walker, Michael Crabtree, and 3.04
+  - Bob N trades Delanie Walker to Adam P in exchange for Drew Brees
+  - Bob N trades Ben Roethlisburger and 4.08 to Josh H for 4.04

 ### Draft Order